LATEST NEWS: COVID-19 Visa and Travel Status Update

 Is there a vaccination mandate for artists entering the U.S.?

-There is not a vaccination requirement to enter the U.S. but before departing for the U.S. travelers do need to present proof of a negative COVID test or recovery from COVID.
+There is not currently a vaccination requirement to enter the U.S. but before departing for the U.S. travelers do need to present proof of a negative COVID test or recovery from COVID.
 The Centers for Disease Control (CDC) website is the best source for international travelers to stay informed about the latest guidance, requirements, and answers to frequently asked questions.
+The Biden Administration has announced that beginning in early November (exact date to be announced), all foreign nationals flying into the U.S. will need to be "fully vaccinated" as well as show a negative COVID test result taken within 3 days of intended departure.
+Additionally, there will be a vaccination requirement for nonessential land crossing from Canada and Mexico beginning in November and for essential travelers in January 2022.
+Exact dates for the two phases of the land crossing vaccination requirement have not yet been announced.

 What Can I Do?
 What Does the Future Hold?